Aripeka, Florida: Geography

-Aripeka is located at on both sides of Hammock Creek, a small tidal inlet to the Gulf of Mexico.
+Aripeka is located on both sides of Hammock Creek, a small tidal inlet to the Gulf of Mexico.
 Similar in geophysical structure to Hernando Beach, Bayport, and Pine Island, Florida, Aripeka is surrounded by marshland, mostly within Hernando County.
 The Pasco-Hernando county line is located at the South Hammock Creek Bridge.

 History

 The community of Gulf Key was settled in this area in 1873 and a post office by that name was established in 1883.
 The post office was known briefly as, "Argo".
 It was replaced by the Aripeka post office in 1895.
 Aripeka is named after Seminole Indian chief Abiaka, who is thought to have once lived in the area.
 The town was divided when Pasco County separated from Hernando County in 1887.
 The post office, which was originally in Hernando County, moved across the Pasco County line in 1921.
 According to the historical marker in the town, Babe Ruth visited Aripeka to fish.
 On June 3, 1993, the Pasco County Historic Preservation Committee dedicated the town a State Historic Site.